"Peedie" means little in Orkney dialect. Compared to Orkney's better-known sites, our peedie adventures have an intimate and undiscovered feeling.

 The Ring of Brodgar on a summer's day.

-Tom tells us a folk story that goes with these stones - the one about dancing giants.
+He starts telling us a folk story that goes with these stones - the one about dancing giants.

 Drawn by the stories, others pause to listen.

 They do not look back at the 5,000-year-old sacred space they’ll probably never see again.
-Their voices ricochet around the stones as they walk away.

 "I

-thought they'd be bigger," says one.
+thought they'd be bigger," whines one.

 The other answers hopefully: "Oh, well.
 We'll be doing Orkney tomorrow."